EG0rynych/Calculator/README.md

 # Calculator — My First Plugin

 This is my first pet project — a simple calculator implemented as a browser extension.
-The plugin contains no malicious code — I’m still learning JavaScript.
+The plugin contains no malicious code.

 It will receive regular updates and improvements.
 In the future, it may be published in extension stores, but for now it’s available for download via a link.